Funding for age friendly communities

 - projects that do not demonstrate benefits for older people and their participation in the community

-- existing programmes, projects, products or services or projects that duplicate existing programmes or services available in your community
+- programmes, projects, products or services that duplicate existing programmes or services available in your community

 - new capital works or upgrades to existing infrastructure such as construction costs, building repairs or alterations